rht-labs/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 - **Mentoring of team members:** Sharing tips and tricks or shortcuts can widen both pairs' skill depth.
 This sharing can also bring junior associates up to speed very rapidly.
 - **Half the code:** Two minds working on the same problem makes for more efficiently written code, so less spaghetti.
 - **No pull requests:** Code is reviewed as it's written, avoiding superficial reviews.
 The temptation to cut corners is reduced when pairing because someone is watching.
 - **Team bonding:** Pair and mob programming facilitates interactions.
-A room with mob and pair programming going on is louder.
+Instead of sitting in a room with headphones on, ignoring the world around, developers in pairs or mobs look engaged and happier.
 Happy coders lead to better code.
 <!--TechEdit: this bit about "is louder" - is that a key takeaway?
 Does it imply something positive or negative?
 Usually, "loud" has a more negative connotation, so maybe a word other than "loud" would be better or say why "loud" is good, such as "... is loud because team members are fully engaged."
 I would probably rephrase - "loud" isn't the point, but rather engagement, I think.-->